Exit Strategy (Ausstiegsstrategie)

 - Hold indefinitely (buy and hold): Pass to heirs or live off rental income

-- Sell before 10 years: Accept capital gains tax for early liquidity
+- Sell before 10 years: Accept capital gains tax (at your personal income tax rate) for early liquidity

-- Refinance instead of sell: Extract equity without triggering taxes
+- Refinance instead of sell: Extract equity without triggering any tax—often preferable to an early sale

 The 10-Year Tax-Free Rule